 Ms. Woloch was born in Pittsburgh, Pennsylvania, and grew up there and in rural Kentucky, one of seven children of a homemaker and an airplane mechanic.
 She attended Transylvania University in Lexington, Kentucky, earning degrees in English and Theater Arts, before moving to Los Angeles in 1979.
 She received her MFA in Creative Writing from Antioch University L.A. in 1999.
 A celebrated teacher, she has conducted poetry workshops for thousands of children and young people throughout the United States, as well as workshops for professional writers, educators, participants in Elderhostel programs for senior citizens, inmates at a prison for the criminally insane, and residents at a shelter for homeless women and their children.
 From 2006 to 2014, she was a member of the faculty in creative writing at the University of Southern California.
 She has collaborated with visual artists, theatre artists, musicians, dancers and filmmakers.
-Translations of her poems into French, German, Bulgarian and Polish have been published internationally, and recent prose has been translated and published in Ukrainian.
+Translations of her poems into French, German, Bulgarian, Hungarian and Polish have been published internationally, and recent prose has been translated and published in Ukrainian.
 The founding director of Summer Poetry in Idyllwild, The Istanbul Poetry Workshop and The Paris Poetry Workshop, she currently leads independent workshops for poets and writers around the world.